Italy Blogger Awards: Update: This article was nominated in the category, Best Single Post Living In Italy.

 I’ve returned to Trastevere many times since that first stay.
 I fell in love with the narrow, winding cobblestone streets, the warm terra cotta colors of the buildings, the friendly people, and the fact that it’s a real neighborhood where I can find everything I need within a few blocks.

-I got to know the guy who made my cappuccino in the morning and my spritz in the afternoon, and other people in the neighborhood who recognize me to this day.
+I got to know the man who made my cappuccino in the morning and my spritz in the afternoon, and other people in the neighborhood who recognize me years later.

 Trastevere means trans Tiber or across the river.
 It has always been home to craftsmen, artists, and immigrants.
 In fact, many of the people I meet who have lived there for decades are expats, and tell me they can’t imagine living anywhere else in Rome.